 Exam: Make up exams will be offered for medical reasons and for participation in university athletic events only.
 Make up exams for these reasons will be offered during the instructor's office hours.

 International Scholars Program: This course fulfils one of the curriculum requirements of the International Scholars Program.
-Learn more about how you can obtain a graduation medallion and digital badge with this distinction here.

 Assignment details